awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 RDS for PostgreSQL supports tablespaces for compatibility\.
 Because all storage is on a single logical volume, you can't use tablespaces for I/O splitting or isolation\.
 Our benchmarks and experience indicate that a single logical volume is the best setup for most use cases\.

 To create and use tablespaces with your RDS for PostgreSQL DB instance requires the `rds_superuser` role\.
 Your RDS for PostgreSQL DB instance's main user account \(default name, `postgres`\) is a member of this role\.
-For more information, see [Understanding the rds\_superuser role](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.Roles)\.
+For more information, see [Understanding PostgreSQL roles and permissions](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.Roles)\.

 If you specify a file name when you create a tablespace, the path prefix is `/rdsdbdata/db/base/tablespace`\.
 The following example places tablespace files in `/rdsdbdata/db/base/tablespace/data`\.
 This example assumes that a `dbadmin` user \(role\) exists and that it's been granted the `rds_superuser` role needed to work with tablespaces\.